-The potential of psilocybin to alleviate psychological distress in cancer patients is revealedJanuary 31st, 2013 in Cancer /
+The potential of psilocybin to alleviate psychological distress in cancer patients is revealedJanuary 31, 2013 in Medicine & Health / Cancer

 Improvements in the diagnosis and treatment of cancers in recent years have led to a marked increase in patients' physical survival rates.
 While doctors can treat the physical disease, what is not well understood is how best to address the psychological needs of patients with cancer.